+\end{theorem} \begin{remark} The proof of Theorem \ref{PDE1} relies on Theorem \ref{unbounded_theorem} that covers unbounded operators on graphs.
+Thus, in the proof sections below, the theorems are proven in a different order than they are presented. \end{remark}

-\end{theorem} \begin{remark} The proof also shows that even if we had included the information $\{A_k,B_k\}_{\left|k\right|\leq N}$ for operators in $\Omega_{\mathrm{TV}}^2$, we would still have $\{\Xi_j^2, \Omega_{\mathrm{TV}}^2\}\notin \Sigma^G_1\cup\Pi^G_1$.
-Moreover, though we have chosen $\mathbb{R}^d$ as the geometrical domain of our operators, the proof will make clear that other domains (and correspondingly other discretisations) can also be treated, yielding a $\Sigma_1^A$ classification.
-Indeed, the results can be extended to any domain where we can build a suitable basis to represent the operator, such as the half-line for radially symmetric Dirac operators in quantum chemistry, intervals using orthogonal polynomial series, or products of any of the above geometries.
-It is also possible to extend our results to more complicated domains using finite elements, non-orthogonal bases and generalised pencil eigenvalue problems, but this will be the topic of future work. \end{remark}
+\begin{remark} The proof also shows that even if the information $\{A_k,B_k\}_{\left|k\right|\leq N}$ is added to the evaluation set for operators in $\Omega_{\mathrm{TV}}^2$, we would still have $\{\Xi_j^2, \Omega_{\mathrm{TV}}^2\}\notin \Sigma^G_1\cup\Pi^G_1$.
+Though we have chosen $\mathbb{R}^d$ as the geometrical domain of our operators, the result can easily be adapted to other domains for which we can build a suitable basis to represent the operator.
+Examples include the half-line (e.g., for radially symmetric Dirac operators in quantum chemistry), intervals using orthogonal polynomial series, or products of the above geometries.
+One can also extend our results to more complicated domains using finite elements, non-orthogonal bases, and generalised pencil eigenvalue problems, but this will be the topic of future work. \end{remark}